carbon-language/carbon-lang/docs/design/generics/details.md

 ### Higher-ranked types

-A solution to the problem posed
+This would be some solution for when a function signature specifies that there is a way to go from a type to an implementation of an interface parameterized by that type.
+This problem was posed
-[here (TODO)](#broken-links-footnote)<!-- T:Carbon: types as function tables, interfaces as type-types --><!-- A:#heading=h.qvhzlz54obmt -->,
+[here (TODO)](#broken-links-footnote)<!-- T:Carbon: types as function tables, interfaces as type-types --><!-- A:#heading=h.qvhzlz54obmt -->.
-where we need a representation for a way to go from a type to an implementation of an interface parameterized by that type.
-Examples of things we might want to
+Examples of things we might want to express:
-express:

 -   This priority queue's second argument (`QueueLike`) is a function that takes a type `U` and returns a type that implements `QueueInterface(U)`: